jrk101/deepfunding-level1-contribution-model/README.md

 | `seedReposWithNoTransitiveDependencies.json` | dependency edges, used to build reverse-dependency counts and a PageRank score over the 98-repo graph |
 | `repos_to_predict.csv` | the actual 98-repo target list |

-One note on `train.csv`: the organizers released the previous round's jury data specifically as public training material for this round, so using it is not a leakage concern.
-Since the previous round covered only 45 repositories while this contest evaluates 98 repositories, I use it as a weak prior (20% weight) rather than relying on it as ground truth.
+One note on `train.csv`: this dataset was intentionally provided by the organizers for participants to use during model development.
+Because it comes from an earlier round with only 45 repositories, I used it as a weak prior (20% weight) instead of treating it as a direct representation of the current jury.

 ## Step 1: Human Bradley-Terry, and why a repo's "observation count" turned out to be the single most important number in this whole project